December 13 - Nanjing Nightmare: The Vicious Japanese Invasion of China

 Today’s Reflection

-The Nanjing Safety Zone seemed an impossibility - a fragile sanctuary within a city under siege.
-Its very walls had been breached, its borders violated, and its protectors were themselves vulnerable and exposed.
-Yet within this imperfect refuge, thousands found shelter through the unwavering dedication of those who chose to stay and help despite their own precarious situation.
+The Nanjing Safety Zone seemed like an impossibility, a fragile sanctuary inside a city already collapsing.
+Its walls had been breached, its boundaries violated, and those tasked with protecting it were themselves exposed and afraid.
+Yet within that imperfect refuge, thousands of civilians found shelter, not because the space was secure, but because a small group of people chose to remain when leaving would have been safer.

-This profound truth echoes through history and speaks directly to our hearts today - we need not be perfect to provide shelter for others.
-John Rabe, Minnie Vautrin, and their fellow committee members had no special powers, no impenetrable fortress, and no guarantee of success.
-They were ordinary people working with limited resources in extraordinary circumstances.
-Their own safety was constantly at risk, yet they persevered in protecting others.
+That truth reaches far beyond Nanjing.
+We do not need to be flawless in order to become a place of refuge for others.
+John Rabe, Minnie Vautrin, and the others who stayed behind had no special authority, no guaranteed protection, and no assurance that their efforts would succeed.
+They were ordinary people with limited resources standing in extraordinary circumstances.
+Their courage did not come from strength, but from resolve.

-Like the walls of Nanjing, our lives often bear the marks of struggle and imperfection.
-We may feel inadequate, damaged, or ill-equipped to offer help to others.
-The enemy whispers that our own brokenness disqualifies us from being useful in God's kingdom.
-Yet as 2 Corinthians 12:9 (NIV) reminds us, "My grace is sufficient for you, for my power is made perfect in weakness."
-It is often through our broken places that God's light shines most brightly.

-The Safety Zone Committee members weren't superhuman - they experienced fear, doubt, and trauma alongside those they protected.
-Their diaries reveal their struggles with inadequacy and helplessness in the face of overwhelming violence.
-Yet their very vulnerability made them more effective in providing comfort and understanding to those in their care.
-They embodied the truth of 1 Peter 4:8-9 (NIV): "Above all, love each other deeply, because love covers over a multitude of sins.
-Offer hospitality to one another without grumbling."
+So often we believe the opposite about ourselves.
+We assume our usefulness depends on how whole we feel, how confident we are, or how much we have already overcome.
+We tell ourselves that once we are healed, then we will serve.
+Once we are strong, then we will help.
+Once our lives are orderly and our faith unshaken, then we will step forward.

+The men and women who formed the Safety Zone did not operate from confidence or certainty.
+Their diaries and letters reveal fear, doubt, exhaustion, and despair.
+They knew their efforts were fragile and their protection incomplete.
+Yet they stayed.
+Their vulnerability did not make them ineffective.
+It made them present.
+It made them compassionate.
+It allowed those under their care to see that they were not alone.

+Our lives reflect that same pattern.
+The places where we have been hurt often become the places where we notice the pain of others most clearly.
+The wounds we wish we did not carry often become the very points where we listen more carefully, respond more gently, and love more honestly.
+God does not waste suffering.
+He redeems it.

-Consider how God uses our wounds to create wells of compassion.
-When we have experienced grief, we can truly comfort the grieving.
-When we have known failure, we can authentically encourage those who struggle.
-When we have felt lost, we can genuinely guide others toward hope.
-As 2 Corinthians 1:3-4 (NIV) reminds us, God is "the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God."
-Our brokenness becomes the very channel through which divine comfort flows to others.
+“Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
+2 Corinthians 1:3–4 (NIV)

-Just as the Safety Zone's effectiveness wasn't diminished by its imperfect boundaries, our ability to serve isn't limited by our imperfections.
-In fact, Hebrews 4:15-16 (NIV) tells us that Jesus himself "has been tempted in every way, just as we are" so that we might "approach God's throne of grace with confidence."
-Our wounds and weaknesses don't disqualify us from ministry - they qualify us to minister with authentic empathy and understanding.

-The legacy of Nanjing's imperfect sanctuary challenges us to stop waiting for perfect circumstances or complete healing before extending help to others.
-God doesn't call the equipped; He equips the called.
-Like those brave souls in Nanjing, we are invited to offer whatever shelter we can, with whatever resources we have, trusting that God's power is indeed made perfect in our weakness.
+Comfort received becomes comfort given.
+Mercy experienced becomes mercy extended.
+Our broken places become wells from which others draw strength, not because we have fixed ourselves, but because God has met us there.

+This is why the call to serve does not come after we feel ready.
+It comes now.
+Waiting for perfect conditions often becomes a subtle form of disobedience.
+Healing and service are not sequential steps; they frequently happen together.
+God shapes us as we pour ourselves out.

 Practical Application